ruchitdobariya/BuyEase/readme.md

-# ShopingKaro
+# BuyEase

-ShopingKaro is a web application developed in Node.js that allows users to easily browse and shop for various products.
-With a user-friendly interface and a variety of features, ShopingKaro aims to provide a seamless online shopping experience.
+BuyEase is a web application developed in Node.js that allows users to easily browse and shop for various products.
+With a user-friendly interface and a variety of features, BuyEase aims to provide a seamless online shopping experience.

 ## Table of Contents